 Komuro: "Any project has its ups and downs, but each time you overcome one, you feel a sense of accomplishment.
 The joy you feel when the project is complete, as well as the sense of accomplishment you feel at key stages of the project, are what make this job so appealing."

-Komuro talks about the appeal of NOMURA Co.,Ltd. from his own unique perspective.
+Komuro speaks about the appeal of NOMURA Co.,Ltd. from his own unique perspective.

-Komuro: "I think it's a company that creates spaces that move people's emotions, such as excitement, thrills, and thrills.
-In addition to being directly involved in concept design and production, it's also possible to be involved in coordinating the entire project, and the appeal is that you can participate in creating spaces using a variety of approaches.
+Komuro: "I think it's a company that creates spaces that move people's emotions, such as exhilaration, excitement, and thrills.
+Not only can you be directly involved in concept design and production, but you can also be involved in a role that brings the entire project together, and the appeal is that you can participate in space creation through diverse approaches."

 I'm always involved in buildings that become popular, so it's a stimulating environment and I feel a sense of pride in being able to tell my children, 'Dad built this.'"

-Regardless of the scale or content of the project, Komuro listens carefully to the opinions of each and every person involved and makes careful adjustments.
-Utilizing this attitude and his wealth of experience, Komuro will continue to provide powerful behind-the-scenes support for NOMURA Co.,Ltd. 's spatial creations.
+Regardless of the scale or nature of the project, Komuro listens carefully to the voice of each and every person involved and makes meticulous adjustments.
+Leveraging this attitude and his extensive experience, Komuro will continue to strongly support NOMURA Co.,Ltd. 's space creation from behind the scenes.

 *The information provided is current as of May 2025.